 The progress report at the end of the first semester should contain an introduction covering the scientific background of the problem; a description of work done so far; and a timeline for completing the project.
 Feedback on the progress report should be provided by the advisor.

-A B.A. major may complete a two-semester research project similar to those described above for B.S. majors.
+Astronomy (B.A.) majors may complete a two-semester research project similar to those described above for Astrophysics (B.S.) majors.
 The same guidelines, requirements and standards are applied.
 Students should not undertake such a project unless they have completed ASTR 255 or the equivalent, and/or carried out a previous significant research project.

 - A one-semester research project, which would be similar in approach, but smaller in scope than a two-semester project.